Updated on 2025-06-16 GMT+08:00

 Introduction to obsfs

-obsfs is a file system tool based on Filesystem in Userspace (FUSE) and provided by Object Storage Service (OBS), for mounting OBS parallel file systems to Linux operating systems.
-With obsfs, you can easily access the practically infinite storage of OBS as easily as accessing a local file system.
+obsfs, based on Filesystem in Userspace (FUSE), is a file system tool for OBS.
+You can use it to mount parallel file systems to Linux operating systems.
+It enables you to easily access the infinite storage space on OBS in the same way as you use a local file system.

 obsfs is a great option if you are used to storing data locally but your data is now stored in OBS.